Medicalisation

 • Sam Atis, in More notes on ADHD, connects ADHD medication to nootropics and finds no meaningful differentiation.

 • Lionel Shriver compares transgenderism to anorexia.
-Because this is a fraught topic I will flag that I diagree with her conclusion, but she does some interesting work there.
+Because gender identity is an especially fraught topic I will flag that I disagree with her conclusion, but she does some interesting work there.

 […]this is a newsletter where I write about disability and capitalism, covering the politics of mental health, the history of popular psychology, and the philosophies of living outside the norm.